Philadelphia Truck Accident Attorney

-Lastly, some trucking companies will place blame on you and other parties.
+Lastly, some trucking companies will place blame on you and other parties to shift responsibility for their own employee’s driver error.
 In extreme cases, they will destroy evidence of liability, such as driver’s logs (records of duty) or the data from the EDR (“black box”).
-Action must be taken quickly by either sending an evidence preservation letter to the trucking company or obtaining a court order to preserve potentially relevant evidence.
+Action must be taken quickly by either sending an evidence preservation letter to the trucking company or obtaining a court order to preserve potentially relevant evidence that involves human error.
 If the trucking company can successfully argue that you were at fault, your compensation can significantly be reduced.

 Under Pennsylvania’s modified comparative negligence laws, individuals can still recover compensation if they are less than 51% at fault, but their percentage of the blame reduces it.
 For instance, if you are found 40% at fault and awarded $100,000, you will only recover 60% or $60,000.
-However, if you are 51% or more at fault, you will not receive any compensation.
+However, if you are 51% or more at fault, you will not be able to seek compensation for damages.

-Despite the trucking industry’s regulations, fatal car crashes on major roadways are still very common.
+Despite the trucking industry’s regulations, fatal passenger car accidents on major roadways are still very common.
 The Federal Motor Carrier Safety Administration Analysis Division cites the following driver-related factors that contribute to trucking fatalities: